What is Cryptocurrency: A Simple Guide

 Everything you need to know about the fundamentals of cryptocurrencies.
-Learn the concepts of decentralisation, blockchain technology and more.
+Learn the basic concepts of decentralisation, Distributed Ledger Technology, and more.

 What is a cryptocurrency?

 A cryptocurrency, by definition, is any system that uses cryptography as the framework to make internal payments, where funds are represented as entries into a decentralised distributed ledger.

 In essence, cryptocurrency is comparable to digital money that can be used as a medium of exchange to buy and sell goods and services.
 Just like fiat currency, you can use crypto to make purchases and transactions for all sorts of things.

 That said, cryptocurrency is stored in what’s called a crypto wallet – an account that operates and functions outside of banks.

 Bitcoin was the first and is still the largest cryptocurrency in existence, accounting for over 65% of the total value shared between all cryptos in the market, otherwise known as the market cap.

 As of this writing, there are over 9000 alternative cryptocurrencies (altcoins) have spawned, all with a similar goal of revolutionising payments, each with their own unique way of accomplishing this goal.

 Notable competitors to Bitcoin include Ethereum, Cardano, and IOTA, which are all decentralised cryptocurrencies too.